networknext/next/docs/source/getting_started.rst

 Then build and run the client.

-The client should now connect to your server and print out something like this:
+The client should now connect to your server and look like this:

 .. code-block:: c++